-Prerequisite: Fourth-year standing in
+Prerequisite: Fourth-year standing in major discipline Schedule: 6 hours weekly [Lecture (4), Lab (4)]

-major discipline

 This course is designed to integrate previous coursework into a comprehensive, team-based course to better prepare students for initial industry employment.
-As implied by the name "capstone," this course is designed to be rigorous, allencompassing, and focused on real, contemporary construction issues.
+As implied by the name "capstone," this course is designed to be rigorous, all-encompassing, and focused on real, contemporary construction issues.
 Students are challenged to exhibit mastery of the following construction topics: design management and bid documents, construction contracts, scheduling, economics, cost estimating, project management, ethics, subcontracting, construction safety, sustainable practices, and capital asset management.